Commercial beekeepers to be compensated

 The NSW and federal agriculture ministers met on Wednesday afternoon to discuss the response to the discovery of the mite, which was first detected at the Port of Newcastle last week.

-Eradication zones are in place from the city of Newcastle north to Seaham, with another around Bulahdelah.

-NSW Agriculture Minister Dugald Saunders says about 600 hives have been destroyed so far, with as many as 30,000 bees affected in each hive.
+Mr Saunders said there would have been as many as 30,000 bees affected in each of the 600 already destroyed hives.
+About 440 beekeepers have been affected.

-Around 440 beekeepers have been impacted, with Mr Saunders telling AAP commercial operators who have had their hives destroyed will be compensated.

 “Registered commercial beekeepers will be compensated for all essential equipment, hives and bees that are destroyed through this process,” he said.